vrugtehagel/yozo/README.md

 - Properties starting with `__` will be mangled, i.e. rewritten by esbuild.
 Use to your advantage whenever possible.
 - Error and warning messages are extracted to `src/help.js`, so that verbose messages don't clutter up the logic.
 - Yozo's individual utilities are essentially one-per-file; everything under `live` is defined in `src/live.js`, then `when` is defined in `src/when.js`, etcetera.
 "Mods" are for component definitions specifically; each mod concerns itself with one (or more) aspects of how users may define custom elements.
+- The latest Yozo build is kept in `latest/`.
+This version should generally be the same as the latest one found in `archive/`, though may deviate when doing local development on Yozo.
+This allows for local development for both Yozo and the site simltaneously, as well as running the site's build process in a sandboxed environment (such as a GitHub action) without needing to rebuild Yozo.

 ## Tests